Kissya Cataldo

-Kissya Cataldo da Costa is a Brazilian rower.
-In 2012 she tested positive for the drug EPO and was thrown out of the 2012 Summer Olympic Games in London.
+Kissya Cataldo da Costa is a Brazilian forrmer rower.
+In 2012 she tested positive for the drug EPO and was disqualified at the 2012 Summer Olympic Games in London.
 She won 2014–2015 Brazilian Rowing Championship w1x class.

 Cataldo-Da Costa tested positive second time in 2015 by WADA just before Panamerican Games in 2015.
 She was banned for 4 years.